mtyton/Deap-word-guesser/README.md

 # Deap-word-guesser
-Simple word guesser using deap an genetci programming
+Simple word guesser made using deap and python
+This program was simply made to learn more about deap